xinkev/A3/README.md

 - Track expenses with categories and details
 - View expenses by date
+- View expenses by category for selected month
 - Export/import data in JSON format
 - Cross-platform support (Android, iOS, Desktop)
 - Material 3 design